CookbookCompass/webweavers/Documents/sdp.md

   * Write the code to implement the design.
   * Commit the changes to github repo.
   * Test the code and functionality.
+* Milestone 4: Home Page Development (Feb 17 to Feb 24)
+  * Design and implement the home page layout.
+  * Commit the changes to project repo.
+  * Test the code and functionality.